cmas7614/Illuminate-Foundation/README.md

 ## Illuminate Web Browser (IE)
 A basic HTML/CSS web browser with limited functionality.
 Built on the framework of the late Internet Explorer, in case you're feeling nostalgic.
 Official slogan: "Everything you hated about IE- and MORE!".
 Functionality includes tabs, search bar, forward/back/reload/home buttons, and an "About" page.

-Note: You may recieve a warning from Windows Defender, SmartScreen, or another applicable anti-virus.
-As this software is provided for testing (and potentially entertainment) purposes, it it not digitally signed (but still requires internet access).
-This software is distributed *without a warranty of any kind*, and it's up to you if you want to use it or not. **If you don't trust it, don't use it!**

 <br/>

 ## Illuminate Web Browser (Chromium)
 A more advanced Chromium-based web browser with extended functionality.
 Built on the framework of the open-source Chromium project.
 Functionality includes tabs, search bar, forward/back/reload/home buttons, and an "About" page, and can load any modern website.
 As it is a large piece of software (about 150 MB), the source code cannot be provided here.
 The software itself is provided via a Drive link in the file.

-Note: You may recieve a warning from Windows Defender, SmartScreen, or another applicable anti-virus.
-As this software is provided for testing (and potentially entertainment) purposes, it it not digitally signed (but still requires internet access).
-This software is distributed *without a warranty of any kind*, and it's up to you if you want to use it or not. **If you don't trust it, don't use it!**

 <br/>